Looking for the best things to do in Coronado Island with kids?

 When you are ready for a break from the beach, spend a few hours strolling through Downtown Coronado.

+Coronado Island is home to a mix of historic and modern architecture, making it a fascinating place to explore beyond the beaches.
 The town dates back well over a century, and that is reflected in the eclectic array of buildings on the island—from beach cottages to Mediterranean villas to the 100-year-old Sacred Heart Church.

-Grab lunch or an ice cream cone and visit some of Coronado’s unique shops and boutiques.
+Downtown Coronado’s main drag, Orange Avenue, is a fun and vibrant street to stroll with shops, restaurants, and lots of cool historic architecture.
 One of our favorites and most family-friendly stores to visit is Geppetto’s, an old-fashioned toy store.

 4. Visit the Coronado Museum